gluobe/infrastructure-2.0-workshop/Lab 0 - Prerequisites/README.md

     * `<AWS_Password>`
 1. [Login to the AWS Console](https://gluo-workshop.signin.aws.amazon.com/console).
     * Account: gluo-workshop
-    * Username: lab-student-<your_ID>
+    * Username: lab-student-`<your_ID>`
-    * Password: <AWS_Password>
+    * Password: `<AWS_Password>`

         ![](../Images/AWSConsoleLogin.png?raw=true)

 1. Once you're logged in, make sure you're in the `eu-west-1` or `Ireland` region by clicking the country in the top right corner of the console and selecting the right one.
-You'll have no permissions in any other region.
+You have no permissions in any other region.

     ![](../Images/AWSRegionSelection.png?raw=true)